magefan/product-grid-inline-editor/README.md

 ## Features
 ### Faster Product Editing Process

 Usually you have to go from one page to another to change the product price,quantity or SKU, spending a lot of time.
-With Magento 2 Product grid Inline Editor you can do this in a few seconds regardless if it is 10, 100, or 1000 products.
+With Magento 2 Product Grid Inline Editor you can do this in a few seconds regardless if it is 10, 100, or 1000 products.

 <p align="center">
   <img width="700" height="349" src="https://cm.magefan.com/mf_webp/png/media/archive/magento-2-product-grid_1.webp">